🇮🇳 Nuclear Arsenal of India

 Evolution of India Nuclear Arsenal

-India’s nuclear posture remains anchored in a declared “No-First-Use” and “credible minimum deterrence” doctrine, yet its forces are being readied for faster, more flexible retaliation and a broadened China-focused reach.
-New canisterised missiles, a growing ballistic-missile-submarine (SSBN) fleet and the first successful Multiple-Independently-Targetable-Re-entry-Vehicle (MIRV) test in 2024 mark a decisive shift from a modest recessed deterrent toward a technologically sophisticated, tri-service arsenal that now numbers roughly 170 warheads and is still climbing.
+India's nuclear posture remains anchored in a declared "No First Use" (NFU) and "credible minimum deterrence" doctrine, yet its forces are being readied for faster, more flexible retaliation and a broadened China-focused reach.
+New canisterised missiles, a rapidly growing ballistic-missile submarine fleet, the first successful MIRV test in 2024, and the May 2025 India-Pakistan conflict — which demonstrated India's ability to operate decisively below Pakistan's nuclear threshold — mark a decisive shift from a modest recessed deterrent toward a technologically sophisticated triad.
+India now possesses approximately 180 warheads, surpassing Pakistan's ~170 for the first time in over two decades.

-In peacetime, most warheads remain physically separated from delivery systems, but the spread of solid-fuel, canisterised missiles (Agni-P, Agni-V, and the forthcoming Agni-VI) is eroding the older “de-mated” model and allowing much higher readiness levels.
-Analysts judge that at least a subset of road-mobile Agni batteries now patrol with warheads pre-mated, mirroring the readiness India already achieves at sea.
+India has fissile material for up to 210 warheads.
+In peacetime, most warheads remain physically separated from delivery systems, but the spread of solid-fuel canisterised missiles (Agni-P, Agni-V) is eroding the older "de-mated" model.
+Analysts judge that at least a subset of road-mobile Agni batteries now patrol with warheads pre-mated, and the submarine force achieves readiness at sea.

 Force structure and major vectors